Singapore Leads the Way in Financial Technology

 Students have also not been left out in the cold in Singapore’s FinTech push.
 MAS is working to facilitate internships as well as projects between students and FinTech companies that will allow students to use their skills in the areas of data analysis and cyber security.

 And, the banking sector is also getting involved in Singapore’s growing FinTech revolution.
 For example, DBS Bank has begun a program designed to help native Singaporean FinTech’s get started and be successful.
 The bank recently launched a wallet app which is experiencing quick growth.
 Still other banks have created a banking app for the Apple Watch.

-Officials in Singapore expect that the growth fueled by the FinTech sector will help other sectors of its economy to grow as businesses grow and consumers interact with each other in new ways.
+Officials in Singapore expect that the growth fuelled by the FinTech sector will help other sectors of its economy to grow as businesses grow and consumers interact with each other in new ways.

 Singapore’s Ambitious FinTech Initiatives – What you Need to Know